What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 Standardisation

 Summative assessments can provide schools and education systems with objective data to create standardised scores for each learner.
-This enables individuals and small cohorts to be compared to other students and larger cohorts.
+This enables comparisons between individuals and small cohorts to other students and larger cohorts.

 Standardisation is often used to determine the grade boundaries in external exams.